-MYTH is a global multi-year arts project, conceived and developed by S.Shakthidharan & Leah Barclay, featuring stories that reconnect audiences to their innate relationship to the natural world.
+MYTH is a global multi-year arts project, conceived and developed by S.Shakthidharan & Leah Barclay and produced by Curious Works, featuring stories that reconnect audiences to their innate relationship to the natural world.
 Beyond climate debates, the catastrophic effects of climate change are becoming a reality.
 We are not facing an environmental crisis, but a cultural crisis created by deeply ingrained unsustainable ways of thinking and acting.
 Yet, thousands of cultural traditions across the world still actively practice rituals of environmental and human interconnectedness.

 Unfortunately, many of these communities are at risk due to land grabbing, urbanisation, environmental destruction and community displacement.
 MYTH investigates: Can ecological thinking, science and storytelling combine to restore new mythological function to our contemporary city life?
 How do young people from culturally diverse backgrounds synthesise traditional and Western culture?
 What if Australian mainstream culture absorbed various influences from diverse Aboriginal and migrant influences that prioritise environmental and human connectedness?

 MYTH is developed in collaboration with artists and communities across the world who hold active sacred environmental knowledge and aims to create new narratives strengthening our relationship with the environmental system sustaining us.